 How to Serve Jars

-- Sprinkle layered mousse with popped quinoa, cacao nibs, nuts, crystallized ginger and any other toppings you like..
+- Sprinkle mousse with chocolate sauce, popped quinoa, cacao nibs, nuts, crystallized ginger and any other toppings you like..
 Serve jars immediately.

 Dee Dine is founder of Green Smoothie Gourmet, a plant based recipe blog, and author of the recent cookbook, Crazy Healthy with 4 Ingredients .
 On this blog you’ll find incredibly easy recipes with hidden veggies for anyone wanting to eat healthier, regardless of diet.
 Dee has graduate degrees in sciences and journalism.
 More about Dee Dine here.